Chapter 4: The Laws of Chance#

 Objective#

 Assess the Normality of SYSBP, TOTCHOL, BMI, and CIGPDAY.
 Plot an incidence-over-time chart for CHD events.
+Use R to calculate probabilities for the Binomial and Poisson distributions.

 Option A — PSPP#